Professor-Money-Heist/MONEY-HEIST-BOT/README.md

 ![](https://www.gnu.org/graphics/gplv3-or-later.png)

-LEGEND-OS

-Poject [MONEY-HEIST-BOT](https://github.com/Professor-Money-Heist/MONEY-HEIST-BOT) is free software: you can redistribute it and/or modify
+Poject [MONEY-HEIST-BOT](https://github.com/Blue-OS/MONEY-HEIST-BOT) is free software: you can redistribute it and/or modify

 it under the terms of the GNU General Public License as published by